ooni/ooni.org/content/support/ooni-probe-mobile/index.md

 {{<img src="images/image132.jpg" title="Test results page" alt="Test results page">}}

-You will now see a list of the censorship circumvention tools (Psiphon, Tor, RiseupVPN) that you have tested so far.
+You will now see a list of the censorship circumvention tools (Psiphon, Tor) that you have tested so far.

 In the top header, we share an overview of your circumvention tool testing results.
 Next to each tested tool, there will either be a green tick (indicating reachability), or an orange exclamation mark (indicating potential blocking).